Identifying and Serving Students Who are Gifted in K-12

 Providing Qualifying Professional Development During the 2020-2021 School Year:

 In order to report general education teachers designated as providers of gifted services, they must continue to meet annual minimum clock-hour professional development requirements for the 2020-2021 school year.
-Due to health and safety concerns, many districts are implementing remote learning models for instruction.
+Due to health and safety concerns, many districts are implementing remote education delivery models for instruction.
 As a result, some teachers may be newly designated as providers of gifted services during the 2020-2021 school year.
 All teachers designated as providers of gifted services, including those newly designated, must meet annual minimum clock-hour professional development requirements by the end of the school year.

 Social and Emotional Needs of Students Who are Gifted